dataluscorp/browser/netwerk/docs/http/lifecycle.rst

 ===============================

-HTTP requests in Firefox go through several steps.
+HTTP requests in Datalus go through several steps.
 Each piece of the request message and response message become available at certain points.
 Extracting that information is a challenge, though.

 What is available when
 ----------------------